37 Different Types of Wasps in Georgia

 They range in size from small to large and come in various colors, including black, brown, yellow, and white.

-Sand Wasps are types of wasps in Georgia that have long antennae, cylindrical bodies, and small heads.
+Sand Wasps are wasps in Georgia with long antennae, cylindrical bodies, and small heads.

 They feed primarily on nectar and pollen but consume other food sources such as aphids, beetles, caterpillars, and flies.